-Ribeiro et al. (2018) introduced a novel model-agnostic system utilizing anchors, which act as localized and sufficient conditions to efficiently compute explanations for any black-box model.
+Ribeiro et al. [38] introduced a novel model-agnostic system utilizing anchors, which act as localized and sufficient conditions to efficiently compute explanations for any black-box model.
 The versatility of these anchors was demonstrated across various models in different domains and tasks.
 A user study revealed that anchors notably enhance users' ability to predict a model's behavior on unseen instances with greater precision and reduced effort compared to existing linear explanations or scenarios lacking explanations.

-Chen et al. (2018) introduced a methodology for instance-wise feature selection aimed at model interpretation.
+Chen et al. [39] introduced a methodology for instance-wise feature selection aimed at model interpretation.
 This method involves training a feature selector to identify the most informative subset of features for each specific example.
 The optimization objective for this selector is to maximize the mutual information between the selected features and the response variable.
 The authors claim the method's utility lies in explaining the behavior of models requiring interpretation of the conditional distribution of the response variable given the input.
 Additionally, the study introduces an efficient variational approximation for computing mutual information and demonstrates the methodology's effectiveness across diverse datasets, both synthetic and real, using quantitative metrics and human evaluations.

-Hooker et al. (2019) introduced an empirical measure for assessing the approximate accuracy of feature importance estimates within deep neural networks.
-Their experiments, conducted across multiple large-scale image classification datasets, revealed that several widely adopted interpretability methods produce feature importance estimates that do not outperform randomly assigned feature importance values.
+Hooker et al. [40] introduced an empirical measure for assessing the approximate accuracy of feature importance estimates within deep neural networks.
+Their experiments, conducted across multiple largescale image classification datasets, revealed that several widely adopted interpretability methods produce feature importance estimates that do not outperform randomly assigned feature importance values.

 Various techniques, including gradient methods and surrogate models, have been proposed to analyze the behavior of complex models.
-However, the development of datasets tailored for evaluating interpretability is not as common as creating interpretable machine learning models.
-This scarcity is due to several factors, such as the complexity of data collection (Rudin, 2014), subjectivity in interpretability (Caruana et al., 2015), and a lack of standardization (Chen et al., 2018).
+However, the development of datasets tailored for evaluating interpretability is not as common as creating interpretable ML models.
+This scarcity is due to several factors, such as the complexity of data collection [41], subjectivity in interpretability [1], and a lack of standardization [39].

-2.3 Benchmark design
+2.3.
+Benchmark design

-Synthetic rule-based datasets enable the design of interpretable models with clearly defined rules that are easier to explain (Ribeiro et al., 2016).
-The development of rule-based datasets represents a crucial step towards evaluating and improving the decision-making mechanisms of ML models, leading to the further development of reliable and robust AI systems.
+Synthetic rule-based datasets enable the design of interpretable models with clearly defined rules that are easier to explain [3].
+The development of rule-based datasets represents a crucial step toward evaluating and improving the decision-making mechanisms of ML models, leading to the further development of reliable and robust AI systems.
 These datasets are critical for rigorous testing of ML applications and can serve as an indispensable benchmark for evaluating model performance in tightly controlled and well-defined scenarios.
 However, designing rule-based datasets presents several challenges, which can impact the dataset's quality, applicability, and representativeness:

-(1)Designing large and complex synthetic datasets requires striking a balance between computational effort and meaningfulness.
+Designing large and complex synthetic datasets requires striking a balance between computational effort and meaningfulness.
 As dataset size increases, the computational demand for training models also rises.
 Handling high-dimensional feature spaces or intricate structures can be particularly computationally taxing when generating sizable synthetic datasets.
 Scaling the dataset generation process to accommodate big data requirements presents significant computational challenges.
 To ensure feasibility and practicality, it is crucial to manage the size and complexity of datasets effectively.
-Employing efficient generative techniques becomes essential, maintaining a representation of real-world complexity within the dataset for robust evaluation (Zhang et al., 2021a).
+Employing efficient generative techniques becomes essential, maintaining a representation of real-world complexity within the dataset for robust evaluation [11].